 Keyword stuffing is a thing of the past, and pretty soon, generic keyword targeting will be too.
 In the past, there was a science to keyword insertion in articles – you knew only to have this many to be detected by search engine bots.
 However, keyword research and insertion today is an art.
 Algorithms can now recognize meaningless, manipulative keyword practices, because they can interpret synonyms and follow word order.
 Keywords can only be icing on already good content; never the backbone.

 3. Content length:

-Research has shown that indepth, information-packed, educational articles bear more fruit than the short sweet copy that dominated the SEO industry a few years ago.
+Research has shown that in-depth, information-packed, educational articles bear more fruit than the short sweet copy that dominated the SEO industry a few years ago.
 Buyers and potential consumers today are more empowered and educated; they need their minds fed with all the details that are important to making an informed decision, which is why plump content sells better.

 Embrace long-form content on your niche subjects whenever possible.
-Google favors content that is 2000-2500 words long, as do audiences with social presence.
+Google favors content that is 2000-2500 words long, as do audience with social presence.
 Aim to regularly write long-form articles (at least 1500 words) answering important questions within your niche.
 However, length should not be substituted for quality and engagement; even when long, ensure you write content that keeps readers engaged.

 Last Updated on